Grand Turk Island: Grand Turk Lighthouse

+In was announced in November 1841, the intention to build six lighthouses on the "Turk's Island Passage."
+In 1851 it was announced the imperial government had granted £2000 towards the erection of a lighthouse on Grand Turk.
+The construction was set to be undertaken by the Ordnance Department.

 Grand Turk Lighthouse was erected in 1852 near northern end of the island.
 The 60 ft lighthouse was designed by Alexander Gordon and built by Chance Brothers in England.
 It was shipped in pieces and assembled on Grand Turk.
+The lighthouse was reported to be completed on 1 October 1852.

+Tourism and cruise industry

+Starting in the 1950s, Turks and Caicos began looking to entice the burgeoning tourism business to the islands.
+In 1956 the island passed an ordnance authorising an exemption from customs duties and tonnage tax of materials for use in building and equipping hotels.
+In the 1970s an advertising push began marketing the islands to Americans in the hope of drawing their attention.
+In 1977 round trip fares from Miami to Grand Turk were offered starting at $150.
+The Minister of tourism, Liam McGuire said, "[the beaches] may not be perfect, but they put a lot of others in the shade."

+In 1978 the company West Pacific Land Development Corp. began negotiating with Turks and Caicos to construct a casino on Grand Turk.
+The country turned to the UK for help in drawing up gambling legislation and supervision.
+At the time, the only gambling permitted was the use of slot machines.

+In 2004 Carnival Cruise Line and Grand Turk, Chief Minister Michael Misick, announced the company would be building a $35 million cruise port on the island.

 Columbus landfall theory

 Grand Turk has been put forward as the possible landfall island of Christopher Columbus during his first voyage to the New World in 1492.
 San Salvador Island or Samana Cay in the Bahamas is traditionally identified with Guanahani, the site of Columbus' first landfall, but some believe that studies of Columbus' journals show that his descriptions of Guanahani much more closely fit Grand Turk than they do other candidates.
 Magnetic variations that caused misreadings in Columbus' compasses demonstrate that several of the recorded moorings using a rope-secured anchor to a clear sandy bottom would not have been possible had Columbus sailed from the islands of the Bahamas.
 In addition, the latitudes recorded in Columbus' diary place the landfall island at 90 nmi from Hispaniola, too close for the Bahamas, but almost exactly the distance from Grand Turk.